Stranger on the Shore: Cover versions

-The composition has been covered by many other artists, most prominently a vocal 1962 version by Andy Williams, which reached #9 on the adult contemporary chart, #30 in the UK, and #38 on the Billboard Hot 100, and a group vocal version by the Drifters, which reached #19 on the adult contemporary chart and #73 on the Billboard Hot 100.
-Herb Alpert did his instrumental cover on his 1987 album Keep Your Eye on Me.
-Kenny G covered it in 1999 on his album, Classics in the Key of G. A version in French, Savoir Aimer, was sung by Nana Mouskouri.
+The composition has been covered by many other artists, most prominently a vocal 1962 version by Andy Williams from his album Warm and Willing, which reached #9 on the adult contemporary chart, #30 in the UK, and #38 on the Billboard Hot 100, and a group vocal version by the Drifters for their compilation album Up on the Roof – The Best of the Drifters, which reached #19 on the adult contemporary chart and #73 on the Billboard Hot 100.
+Herb Alpert performed an instrumental cover on his 1987 album Keep Your Eye on Me.
+Kenny G covered the song in 1999 on his album, Classics in the Key of G. A version in French, "Savoir Aimer", was sung by Nana Mouskouri.

+In popular culture

+The song is used as the theme music for the 2003–2013 BBC Radio 4 sketch show That Mitchell and Webb Sound.